you27-mohamed/COVID-19-classification-using-different-ML-classifier/README.md

 # COVID-19-classification-using-different-ML-&-DL-classifier
-This GitHub repository explores the application of various machine learning classifiers for the classification of COVID-19 cases.
-The project incorporates two feature extractors, namely Histogram of Oriented Gradients (HOG) and Image-Based Profiling (IBP), along with image pixel data to develop accurate and efficient models that assist in the classification of COVID-19 patients.
+This GitHub repository explores the application of various machine learning classifiers, including pretrained deep learning models, for the classification of COVID-19 cases.
+The project incorporates popular models such as VGG16, ResNet50, ResNet152, and DenseNet121 to develop accurate and efficient models that assist in the classification of COVID-19 patients.

 # Project Overview